 So, what are your other options for properly detecting whether someone has you muted?
 Here’s the deal: while this isn’t guaranteed to work, by using a bit of social deduction, we can quickly determine whether or not someone has you muted.
 Here’s how to do it.

 Muting on Twitter doesn’t just turn off your tweets and retweets in their feed—it also disables notifications from your account on their device.
 Find a tweet on their profile that seems pretty basic in nature, then reply with something short and simple, but enough to garner a response in either a like or a reply.

 Wait to see if you get a response, and if you do, there’s a good chance you aren’t muted.
 However, if your reply goes unnoticed, it’s likely the other use has muted your account.

 How to Mute Someone on Twitter

-Muting someone is simple and fast, leaving you no time to second-guess yourself.
-You just need to open a Tweet and select the Mute setting.
-You can unmute someone just as quickly, too.
+Muting someone is very quick and easy to do.
+You just need to open a Tweet and select the ‘Mute’ option.
+You can unmute someone just as easily, too.

 - Open the Tweet and select the down arrow icon.